chinchalinchin/github-workflows/docs/source/QUICKSTART.md

 ## Terraform

+The sample action file found [here](https://github.boozallencsn.com/AutomationLibrary/actions-workflows/blob/main/.sample.action.terraform.yml) can be added to the _.github/workflows/_ subdirectory in your repository's root to hook into the [Github Action](https://docs.github.com/en/actions) CI pipeline.

+**NOTE**: This workflow assumes your project is structured in a very particular way.
+Instead of manually adding this action file to your repository, it is recommended instead to use the template referenced in the next section as a code scaffold for developing new **Terraform** modules.
+This template will include all of the configuration necessary to hook into the _Automation Library_ pipeline.

-### Template
+### Repository Template

-The _Automation-Library_ has created a **Terraform** project template [found here](https://github.boozallencsn.com/AutomationLibrary/terraform-module-template).
-This template is pre-configured for our pipeline.
+A **Terraform** project template [found here](https://github.boozallencsn.com/AutomationLibrary/terraform-module-template) is pre-configured for the pipeline.
 You can clone the template and then add your own project's remote,

 ```shell
 git clone git@github.boozallencsn.com:AutomationLibrary/terraform-module-template.git <your-project-directory>